-So how does a healthy gut connect to mental health?
-Well, a recent study has found that two groups of bacteria: Coprococcus and Dialister, were lower in people with depression.
+How does a healthy gut connect to mental health?
+A recent study has found that two groups of bacteria: Coprococcus and Dialister, were lower in people with depression.

 There was also a positive correlation between quality of life and the gut microbiome’s ability to synthesize a breakdown product of the specific neurotransmitter dopamine.
 The results of the research are some of the strongest yet linking a person’s microbiome to their mental health.

 One study suggested that a loss of microbiota as you age, is a potential contributor to chronic inflammation.
 The disruption to a healthful balance of bacteria not only contributes to chronic inflammation but could also lead to symptoms of disease throughout the body and the brain.

 To maintain or create a healthy microbiome and support overall good health, it’s crucial to have a lot of beneficial bacteria.
 So if you find that you sometimes struggle with depression, a good first step to combat this is to eat a whole, healthy well-balanced diet full of probiotic and prebiotic foods.

 Though you should always seek out professional medical help if you experience moderate or severe depression, a healthy diet may lessen some of your symptoms.

 Good gut health is vital to overall well being.
 Your gut bacteria can be harmed by a number of factors such as:

 - Not eating a diverse range of foods

 - Lack of regular exercise

 What Can You do to Promote a Healthy Gut and Reduce Depression?